EOS-Nation/eosvotes-tally/README.md

 EOS Votes tally quickly retrieves all proposals and votes from [`eosforumrcpp`](https://github.com/eoscanada/eosio.forum) and generate a simple to understand voting tally statistics in JSON format.

-> Leveraging [dfuse.io](https://dfuse.io) under the hood to easily handle table deltas via their [WebSocket API](https://github.com/dfuse-io/eosws-js).
+> Leveraging [dfuse.io](https://dfuse.io) under the hood to easily handle table deltas & snapshots.

 ## Install